eric-smyth/interview-questions-in-elixir/README.md

 * is_permutation.ex - Are 2 words permutations of each other
 * is_rotation.ex - Are 2 words rotations of each other
 * list_leaders.ex - Find all leaders in a list
+* remainder.ex - Find the remainder without using mod operator